 A high focus on racism will make your children weary and angry about being black.
 Racism tells them how others see them it is a constant reminder that others don’t value them.
 Parents need to help children understand the value and worth that comes from the black experience.

 Racism is a manifestation of “white” people believing that some people have little worth or value.
-Telling your kids that racism is wrong, hurtful, or life threatening tells them how others see them, not how they should see themselves.
-It doesn’t tell them who they can be and how to reach beyond fear, self-doubt, and find strength and resilience that is part of their legacy.
+Telling your kids that racism is wrong, hurtful, or life-threatening tells them how others see them, not how they should see themselves.
+It doesn’t tell them who they can be and how to reach beyond fear and self-doubt and find the strength and resilience that is part of their legacy.

 Arming Our Kids Against Racism